 The museum staff provides group tours, research assistance and historical presentations.
 The museum hosts special exhibits and open houses several times a year, with a Christmas Festival in December.

 Charm and history become as much a part of an old house as the stone, brick or wood from which it was built.
 One such house is the C.E.
-Dinehart residence at Slayton, built in 1891, the same year as the Murray County Courthouse…..
+Dinehart and Flora Dinehart residence at Slayton, built in 1891.
+It was designed by Frank Thayer, the same architect who designed the Murray County Courthouse.

-Mr. Dinehart was one of the first men to come to Slayton and was one of the founders of the State Bank of Slayton.
+The Dinehart family came to Slayton in 1884.
+C.E.
+Dinehart was one of the founders of the State Bank of Slayton and came to own over 4,000 acres of land in the county.
 He also served as mayor.
 He and his wife had two children, a daughter, Florence, and a son, Clarence.
 Clarence became treasurer for the State of Minnesota, a position he held at the time of his premature death in 1910.
 Florence married Harvy Holt and they had three sons including Judge John Holt who was the last member of the Dinehart-Holt family to reside in the house.